shresthabhi/Algorithm/Problems/Paranthesis Problem/README.md

+This problem is taken from Online Judge Website

 ### <a href =  "https://onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&page=show_problem&problem=614">673 - Parentheses Balance </a>

 You are given a string consisting of parentheses()and[].
 A string of this type is said to be _correct_ :